Sustainable Energy from Waste

-On the basis that about 73 million tonnes of household and similar waste that remains after waste prevention, reuse and recycling, was treated in Waste-to-Energy Plants across Europe in 2009, 29 billion kWh of electricity and 73 billion kWh of heat can be generated.
+On the basis that about 79 million tonnes of household and similar waste that remains after waste prevention, reuse and recycling, were treated in Waste-to-Energy Plants across Europe in 2012, 32 billion kWh of electricity and 79 billion kWh of heat can be generated.

 Then between 8 - 44 million tonnes of fossil fuels (gas, oil, hard coal and lignite) emitting 22 – 43 million tonnes of CO2 can be substituted annually.
 Replacing these fossil fuels, Waste-to-Energy Plants can supply annually about 14 million inhabitants with electricity and 14 million inhabitants with heat.